oslomet-arx-as-a-service/Rapport/de-identification/de-identification.md

 level of acceptability of disclosure risk and the need for anonymization are usually at the discretion of the data producer and guided by legislation."*

-De-identification is a critical component in research,  mainly because it protects the privacy of individuals because once de-identified, a data set is considered to no longer contain personal identifiable information(PII).
-If a dataset does not include PII its use or distribution does not violate any privacy laws such as GDPR[https://gdpr.eu/data-privacy/]

 ## Terminology

 - Equivalence class